FedericoBruzzone/setup-ocaml-project-with-dune/README.md

 2. **Compile and Run:**

-    - To compile your code and create an executable with `ocamlbuild`, run:
+    - To compile your code and create an executable with `dune`, run:
         ```
         $ dune build
         $ dune exec setup_ocaml_project_no_dune